+'''

-PSY 201 Developmental Psychology PSY 307 Cognitive Psychology
+PSY 201 Developmental Psychology

+PSY 307 Cognitive Psychology

+'''

-- a.
+- 4. Additional requirements and things to note: - a.
 Because the Biopsychology major is interdisciplinary in nature, it is important to be aware of the necessary prerequisites for courses that are required by the major.
 Enrollment in courses contributing to the major must satisfy the prerequisites established by each discipline (i.e., biology, chemistry, and psychology). - b.
 Oglethorpe students contemplating taking any of the courses required for the major as transients at other post-secondary institutions are cautioned to follow Oglethorpe's transient student policy (see Sec.
-6.8.6.).

-c.
-Courses taken to complete this major may not be used to fulfill the requirements of a minor in a related field.
+6.8.6.). - c.
+Courses taken to complete this major [minor] may not be used to fulfill the requirements of a minor in a related field.